instructlab/community/Maintainer_guide.md

 ### Handling difficult or contentious situations

-Even experienced professionals need time to respond in a way to diffuse the situation, and sometimes you may need to go for a walk or talk with someone else to get some breathing room before crafting a response.
+Even experienced professionals need time to respond in a way to defuse the situation, and sometimes you may need to go for a walk or talk with someone else to get some breathing room before crafting a response.
 That's normal; please find a peer maintainer or triager if you need a sounding board.

 Always attempt to de-escalate a situation through calm, neutral responses.